LynnHaDo/QnA-Website/README.md

 - [x] Set up Django APIs to send answers to questions
 - [x] Render questions, assignments, roster
 - [x] Integrate text editor to answer submission
+- [x] Render answer on the front-end, post answer to database

 See the [open issues](https://github.com/LynnHaDo/QnA-Website/issues) for a full list of proposed features (and known issues).